Bhargavacharanreddy/SeizureDetectionSystem/README.md

+Project Title : A Cloud Based Seizure Alert System for Epileptic Patients That Uses Higher-Order Statistics

 The Main aim of this project is to alert the Epileptic Patient’s Condition to their family Members to save them if they need help.